rameendrasingh/Movies-App/README.md

+# Check how this App work
-Open you mobile and Scan QR code to know how this app work [View This Project Hosted ](https://expo.dev/@94510ramendra/movie-buff).
+Open your mobile and Scan QR code to know how this app work [View This Project Hosted ](https://expo.dev/@94510ramendra/movie-buff).

 # Movie-App-React-Native